mantidproject/documents/Design/Usage/AlgorithmUsageStatistics.md

 * name - Identifying name, for algorithms this would be Algorithm and version
 * time - The datetime of execution start
 * duration - (optional) the execution duration
 * details - (optional) Further details - for algorithms this will be a properties string, or possibly the python string of the Algorithm call.
+If the algorithm details would be very large, or could expose usernames or passwords then they will be omitted.
 * internal - true/false True if the interaction was not a direct response to user interaction (maps to alg.isChild()).

 These would be sent in addition to several fields in common with the startup Usage details.
 Take a look at the example json in the appendix for an example of a proposed message.

-###New Code
+##New Code

-####Kernel::UsageReporter
+###Kernel::UsageService

-We would create a new class called UsageReporter which would be responsible for collating, and sending all usage data.
+We would create a new service called UsageService which would be responsible for collating, and sending all usage data.
 This would centralise all the logic covering Usage Reporting including:

 1. Detecting if repoting is enabled